AABK6/citizen-budget-lab/docs/REFACTOR_PLAN.md

 # Refactoring Plan: Architectural Stability and Feature Completion

-_Last updated: 2025-09-22_
+_Last updated: 2025-12-30_

 > **Status:** The remediation program is complete.
 The dbt warehouse is now the single source of truth, PLF 2026 data flows end-to-end, and Phase 3 UX polish (permalinks, the builder refactor, `/compare`) is live.
-The scenario engine subsequently gained explicit baseline + delta fiscal paths so the UI can display absolute deficits without client-side guesswork.
-This plan is retained as an architectural log and an operational checklist.
+The scenario engine subsequently gained explicit baseline + delta fiscal paths so the UI can display absolute deficits without client-side guesswork. **(Update 2025-12-30: 2026 data manually refreshed to align with adopted budget.)** This plan is retained as an architectural log and an operational checklist.

 This document mirrors the canonical roadmap in `current_dev_plan.md`.
 It exists so engineers have a single place to track the remediation work that eliminated the "two-engine" architecture, ingested PLF 2026 data, and finished the outstanding UX features.